-I,
+l,

-(print nam ne in full)

-authorize Mr. Ms. Ms. Mi rs. 🗌
+(print name in full) authorize Mr. Ms. Mrs.

-(print nam ne in full)
+authorize Mr. Ms. Mrs. (print name in full)

 Representative mailing address:

-(Please include: S Street name, street number ; city, province and postal code)
+(Please include: Street name, street number, city, province and pos tal code)

 Phone:

-to represent (0.000000000000000000000000000000000000 - Company in full with regards to
+to represent ith regards to

-the following: (print name of co ompany in full)
+the following:

-C

-You must info orm the
+You must inform the

-WCB in writir ng when
+WCB in writing when

-(indicate spe you no longe r want
+(indicate spe you no longer want

-In accordance with the provision s of Section 174 the represent

-2013, my representative will no ot use informatio y or for any
+In accordance with the provisions of Section 174 the representative.
+2013, my representative will not use informatio ensation Act, y or for any

-purpose other than reconsiderati disputable issue with the Worker in pursuing a
+purpose other than reconsideration or review of a in pursuing a

-disputable issue with the Worker s Compensation
+disputable issue with the Workers' Compensation

-This letter of representation will
+This letter of representation will remain in full force and effect until such time as I notif

-Compensation Board in writing representative. that I no longer wish the individual I named above to act as my
+Compensation Board in writing that I no longer wish the individual named above representative. to act as my

-representative.

-Signed and witnessed at in the Province e of
+Signed and witnessed at , in the Province of

-on this day of , 20 ·
+on this day of , 20

-Firm name and number: (print in full)
+Firm name and number:

-(print in tuil) This form must
+(print in full) This form must

-Title: accompany the ERO2.
+Title: accompan y the ERO2.

+,

 Signature:

-Witness (print name in full)
+(print name in full)

 (Signature)

-(- 3 /

-\ = Someone other than the person being designated as the representative
+= Someone other than the person being designated as the representative